What is Technical Analysis

 Price action tells us what the supply and demand equilibrium is at any given point in time..

 Volume is very useful In determining whether a stock is cooling back in correction or changing direction.
-And another important use is that is in the identification of both the final panic and initial surges as investor moods change from one extreme to another.
+And another important use is is in the identification of both the final panic and initial surges as investor moods change from one extreme to another.

 Momentum indicators quantify what the naked eye can tell us about the price action.
 Momentum In the market causes trends to stay in effect until halted by outside factors.